Japanese Knotweed treatment

 On-Site Chipping: Environmentally Considerate

-On-site chipping has replaced traditional incineration techniques, offering a more environmentally considerate approach to treat knotweed that is equally effective.
+On-site chipping has replaced traditional incineration techniques, offering a more environmentally considerate approach to treat Japanese knotweed stems that is equally effective.

 This method involves carefully chipping the contaminated plant material, with the aim of minimising the risk of cross-contamination.
-Once chipped, the Japanese knotweed arisings are left on-site, rendering them unable to regrow.
+Once chipped, the Japanese knotweed arisings remain on-site, rendering them unable to regrow.
 Alternatively, they can be removed to a licensed landfill.

-By employing our expert knowledge and adhering to these essential legislations, we ensure that our Japanese knotweed treatment methods not only eradicate the menace but also safeguard the environment for generations to come.
+By employing our expert knowledge and adhering to these essential legislations, we ensure that our Japanese knotweed treatment methods not only control the menace but also safeguard the environment for generations to come.

 742de49846c13f6e5f773e7afb307aec | Japanese knotweed | JKSL